 Why don’t we get a little out of our way for the poor and less fortunate people in our community?
 These are just little examples of how a person can become an active citizen.
 Change doesn’t happen overnight, it’s gradual and in small steps.

-The other aspect to becoming an active citizen is communication and it is also vital for problem solving.
+The other aspect of becoming an active citizen is communication and it is also vital for problem-solving.

-Let others know about problems the society is facing, create groups to educate public about the negative impact of these social problems and encourage people to take initiatives.
+Let others know about problems the society is facing, create groups to educate the public about the negative impact of these social problems, and encourage people to take initiative.

-Saudi Arabia is one of the top countries in the world in social networks use, and it would work wonders if people would use these networks creatively to inform people on how to contribute to their society.
+Saudi Arabia is one of the top countries in the world in social network use, and it would work wonders if people would use these networks creatively to inform people about how to contribute to their society.

 Active citizens should also take responsibilities for their actions.
 We can’t tell people about the dangers of reckless driving and then do the complete opposite.
 We can’t expect everyone to become active citizens overnight, but here’s a thought: